General Registration Assistance Questions

 - Log on to your myUSF account and access your Registration Status and Advisor Information link by following these steps: Click on Banner Self-Service (Student) >> Student Tab >> Registration >> Registration Status and Advisor Information.

 Your adviser should be listed there.
-If you do not have one, please contact your major department (if under the College of Arts & Sciences) or Malloy Hall 113 (if under the School of Management) for an adviser.
+If you do not have one, please contact your major department (if under the College of Arts & Sciences) or the SOM Undergraduate Office (if under the School of Management) for an adviser.

 Registration goes on until the end of the first week of school.
-Students are allowed to change their schedules with no penalties or hassles up until then.
+Students are allowed to change their schedules up until then.
+Please refer to this link for more information on the timelines and instructions for registration.

 NOTE: Registration will be closed for the month of June.